isabella232/primetime.en/help/digital-rights-management/multi-drm-workflows/p-l-and-p/widevine-workflow.md

 uuid: 295a7024-353c-4ff5-a46a-927020834322
 ---

-# Multi-DRM Workflow for Widevine and PlayReady{#multi-drm-workflow-for-widevine-and-playready}
+# Multi-DRM Workflow for Widevine and PlayReady {#multi-drm-workflow-for-widevine-and-playready}

 This Multi-DRM workflow takes you through setup, packaging, licensing, and playback of DASH content encrypted with Widevine and PlayReady.